Reading is at the heart of the curriculum at Preston Hedge’s.

 Independent Reading books support children at an individual level and are carefully chosen by teachers to aid and challenge our pupils.
 We use a variety of different materials and stimulus to enable our children to develop a love of reading.
 Our independent reading stage books are from the Oxford Tree Reading Scheme, and provide pupils with opportunities to engage with both fiction, poetry and non-fiction materials.
 In addition to independent reading, and from the end of the Early Years, all pupils have the opportunity to work in small groups with a member of staff to participate in Guided Reading.
 This provides pupils with further opportunities to explore challenging texts, discussing their themes to deepen their understanding.

-In Year R our children have two English sessions a week.
+In Year R our children have two or three English based mornings a week (alternating with Maths).
 In Years 1-6, all our children have English lessons daily.
-In Year R all our English lessons are planned around a text, such as Aliens Love Underpants.

 Throughout Years 1-6, we follow the English sequence of Reading into Writing.
 As a school we recognise that reading is fundamental to the writing process, as children can only write successfully if they have a full understanding of the features of specific genres and therefore explore texts from a variety of genres.